ajschumacher/gadsdc/99-further/README.md

 ### Books:

+ * [Exploratory Data Analysis](http://www.amazon.com/Exploratory-Data-Analysis-John-Tukey/dp/0201076160) (EDA) by John Tukey deserves more attention than it gets.
  * These two are related and both quite good.
 The first is more elementary than the second.
      * [An Introduction to Statistical Learning with Applications in R](http://www-bcf.usc.edu/~gareth/ISL/)
      * [The Elements of Statistical Learning](http://www-stat.stanford.edu/~tibs/ElemStatLearn/)